By default, whenever you’re in a cell in Excel and hit the Enter/Return key, the cursor would go down one cell.

 Keyboard Shortcut to Keep the Same Cell Active When you Hit the Enter/Return Key

-If all you want is to cursor to remain on the same cell when you hit the enter key, the easiest way would be to use the below keyboard shortcut
+If all you want is the cursor to remain on the same cell when you hit the enter key, the easiest way would be to use the below keyboard shortcut

 To use this keyboard shortcut, hold the ALT key and then press the Enter key.